Ainu you when?

 Tennō is the Japanese word for “heavenly sovereign” or, more easily, emperor.
 According to legend, the first emperor of Japan was Jimmu and he ruled Japan from 660 BCE to 585 BCE.
 He is reputed to have been a direct descendant of the sun goddess Amaterasu.

-(Wikimedia Commons woodblock by Tsukioka Yoshitishi – Public domain)
+[Wikimedia Commons – woodblock by Tsukioka Yoshitishi – Public Domain.]

 Two other legendary dynasties followed Jimmu’s rule – the Ōjin and the Keitai.
 Two books of Japanese lore, the Kojiki and the Nihon Shoki combined these three legendary dynasties into one long continuous genealogy.
 This is a critical step, particularly as regards the Meiji Restoration in 1868 that ended the period of the Shogunates and restored imperial rule.
 The ruling family draws its legitimacy from this heavenly descent of which veneration of Jimmu is a critical element.

-For the Ainu it didn’t turn out so well
+For the Ainu it didn’t turn out so well.

-Before we leave Japan for St. Louis, our next stop on Todd’s Olympic tour, I need to take a small look back at the Ainu because although they were more or less left alone for much of the history I’ve so briefly summarized here, their situation turned quite dark following the Meiji Restoration.
+Before we leave Japan for Saint Louis, our next stop on Todd’s Olympic tour, I need to take a small look back at the Ainu because although they were more or less left alone for much of the history I’ve so briefly summarized here, their situation turned quite dark following the Meiji Restoration.

 After the Meiji Restoration, people from mainland Japan started emigrating to Hokkaido as Japan colonized its northernmost island.
 Perhaps taking its inspiration from the treatment of indigenous people in the American West, the government codified a number of discriminatory practices in the 1899 Hokkaido Former Aborigines Protection Act which displaced the Ainu from their traditional lands to the mountainous barren area in the island’s center.
 Not only did they lose their traditional lands to these edicts but their language and cultural practices were also outlawed.